jvicu2001/rr64-decomp/README.md

 - Files
     - A copy of the USA release of Ridge Racer 64 ``(md5: 990f97d56456fc23e52bd263e709e21e)``

+- Cloning options
+    - Remember to use the flag ``--recurse-submodules`` when cloning.
+Otherwise, run ``git submodule update --init --recursive`` after cloning

 ## Building
 Place your copy of the original rom in the root folder of this repository and name it ``baserom.z64``